manouslinard/python_orcl_db/README.md

 You can change the name of the folder 'INSERT_CSV_HERE' (<ins>not</ins> its location).
 It is recommended to change def_folder_name in configuration (see at the top of connection.py) to the name of your folder or define it in constructor.

-Warning: Requested csv files should not be empty, else code does not work.
+Warning: Requested csv files should not be completely empty, else code does not work.